 Black Hill Visitor Center was added to the 1,843-acre park to provide insight about the wildlife and natural resources found at Black Hill Regional Park.
 Videos and nature exhibits inform you about the region’s natural history.
 Naturalist guided programs are available for kids and adults.
 However, more adult programs are led here since this park is located further away from highly populated areas and schools.

-Montgomery County has several nature centers with naturalist guided programs.
-Read more about nature centers in the Washington, DC area.
+Montgomery County has several nature centers with naturalist-guided programs.
+Learn about other nature centers in the Washington, DC area.